 There is no need to hypothesize about whether secondary DNA transfer could wrongly implicate someone in a crime, of course.
 Lukis Anderson’s case settled that question.
-What remains to be seen is whether and how investigators, prosecutors, and forensic scientists will integrate knowledge of the secondary DNA transfer phenomenon into criminal investigations and prosecutions.
+What remains to be seen is whether and how investigators, prosecutors, and forensic scientists will integrate the knowledge of the secondary DNA transfer phenomenon into criminal investigations and prosecutions.

 Forensic scientist Suzanna Ryan of Ryan Forensic DNA Consulting said the solution is to use DNA for nothing more than what it is—direct, physical evidence that biological material belongs to a specific person.
 DNA should not be used as the sole piece of evidence establishing a person’s presence at a crime scene.

 “While the advancements in DNA testing are overall fantastic and fascinating, the DNA analyst, investigator, and prosecution must be aware of the limitations of the testing in terms of determining how the trace DNA arrived at a location and how long it might have been there,” said Ryan.
 “No longer can it be assumed that if your DNA is located at a crime scene you must have been present, and you probably committed the crime.
 Instead, investigators must look at other evidence surrounding the case, both circumstantial and physical, and considerations must be given to the fact that the DNA … could have arrived on the evidence innocently or it could have been transferred via a secondary transfer event.”